ben-demotic/advanced-forms-paypal-payment-buttons/README.txt

 == Installation ==

-1. Make sure Advanced Custom Fields Pro v5 is installed.
+1. Make sure Advanced Custom Fields v5 is installed.
 2. Make sure Advanced Forms is installed.
-3. Upload `advanced-forms-paypal-payment-buttons.php` to the `/wp-content/plugins/` directory
+3. Upload the plugin files to the `/wp-content/plugins/advanced-forms-paypal-payment-buttons` directory
 4. Activate the plugin through the 'Plugins' menu in WordPress
 5. Configure the "PayPal Settings" in Forms > PayPal Settings.
 6. Configure your forms in Forms > Forms > Your Form > PayPal Button.

 == Frequently Asked Questions ==

-= Q: Does this plugin only work with ACF Pro v5? =
+= Q: Does this plugin only work with ACF v5? =

 Yes.
 Versions 4 or lower of ACF are not supported.

 == Screenshots ==

-None at present.
+1. Form edit page with form settings and "PayPal Button" settings for the form.

 == Changelog ==

-= 1.1.0 =
-* Migrated settings page from Settings API to ACF options page.

 = 1.0.0 =

-* Initial version converted from Contact Form 7 PayPal Payment Buttons.
+* Initial release of Advanced Forms PayPal Payment Buttons.

 == Upgrade Notice ==